 Ottawa police issue tickets to St. Patrick’s Day revellers

-Thousands of people packed bars, restaurants and house parties to enjoy the first St. Patrick's Day without COVID-19 restrictions in three years, along with the above seasonal temperatures.
+Thousands of people packed bars and restaurants and attended house parties in the ByWard Market, Sandy Hill and other neighbourhoods to enjoy the first St. Patrick's Day without COVID-19 restrictions in three years, along with the above seasonal temperatures.

+“It’s such a relief to be in the sunshine,” said Mike Whittey, an Ottawa resident.

+“We are really enjoying this weather.
+We waited so long for it,” said Lucie Roy, who was on the patio with her family.

 "Just by the amount of police you see on the street, I think it was known that if you do anything you're going to get ticketed," Daniel Turkstra said.

-As of 5 p.m., police reported two tickets worth $1,000 have been issued for violating the noise bylaw in Sandy Hill, and 30 other tickets have been issued for provincial offences.
+At 5 p.m., police reported two tickets worth $1,000 had been issued for violating the noise bylaw in Sandy Hill.

+In a statement at 7:30 p.m., Ottawa police said there have been approximately 12 "significant parties in the Sandy Hill/Carleton University areas which were safely de-escalated" by officers.

+Early Thursday afternoon, there were only a few students celebrating St. Patrick's Day in the Sandy Hill area.

-"I think the warning was heard, but it wasn't probably as needed as it was for homecoming," said Karysa Ramoutsakis, referencing the near-riot following the Panda Game in October.
+"I think the warning was heard, but it wasn't probably as needed as it was for homecoming," said Karysa Ramoutsakis, referencing the near-riot following the Panda Game in Sandy Hill last October.

-On Thursday afternoon, there were only a few students celebrating St. Patrick's Day in the Sandy Hill area.

 "I think students are just trying to have a good time," said one person in Sandy Hill.
 "Especially with the pandemic, everybody has been locked inside."